IT'S EASIER THAN EVER TO JOIN EQUITY!

 Initiation fees are currently $1800, which can be paid over the three years following application.
 Once you become a member, you will pay annual dues in May and November, as well as working dues (a percentage of your paycheck) that help Equity function and serve its members.
 Learn more about Dues & Fees.

-EMCs are welcome to continue along their path to Equity membership.
-However, they can also become members immediately, and any fees they have paid to the union will go towards the initiation fee.
+EMCs are welcome to join Equity when they are finished with all non-Equity contracts.
+Any fees they have paid to the union will go towards the initiation fee.

 I'd love to join, but I have a non-union job booked.
 Can I still join?